Ronnie Cowan (politician)

 Ronald Jack Cowan (born 6 September 1959) is a Scottish politician and member of the Scottish National Party.
-He has served as the Member of Parliament (MP) for Inverclyde since the 2015 general election, having been re-elected in 2017 and 2019.
+He served as the Member of Parliament (MP) for Inverclyde from 2015 until 2024.

-Early and personal life
+Early life and career

-Cowan was born in Greenock to former Greenock Morton and Scotland footballer Jimmy Cowan and his wife, May.
+Cowan was born in Greenock to Jimmy Cowan, a former Greenock Morton and Scotland footballer, and his wife, May.
 He was educated at Greenock Academy and, despite growing up in a Labour Party-supporting household, joined the Scottish National Party at the age of 16.
+After leaving school, Cowan worked as a trainee computer operator at Playtex in Port Glasgow.

 Before standing for parliament, Cowan was the owner of an IT service company.
 During the campaign for the 2014 Scottish independence referendum, he ran the official "Yes" campaign in Inverclyde.

-Career
+Political career

 At the 2015 election, Cowan overturned the 5,838-vote majority of incumbent Labour MP Iain McKenzie and turned it into a 11,063 majority for the SNP.

 He was re-elected in the snap election of 2017, but saw his majority significantly reduced to just 384 votes.
 At the 2019 election, Cowan increased his majority to 7,512.

+In 2019, Cowan voted in favor of equal gay rights.
+He is regarded as a critic of the gambling industry and has led a debate in Westminster highlighting harm caused by gambling advertising in sport.